Newcomen Footbridge is a single span, steel, pedestrian bridge crossing over both the Docklands Railway Line and the Royal Canal in Dublin.

 The footbridge forms a critical link in the North Strand Road Cycle Route and the Royal Canal Orbital Cycle Route, and provides separate facilities for pedestrians and more space for cyclists on the adjacent Newcomen bridge.

 The bridge is located on a site of significant architectural and archaeological heritage.
 As such, it was essential that its design, in terms of layout and aesthetics, would reflect its rich environs.

 Close co-operation with IrishRail and Waterways Ireland ensured that a wide range of factors, including conservation, railway safety, the environment and canal navigation, were fully addressed in the design.

 - A 31m span half-through steel bridge 'main span' running parallel to the existing Newcomen Road Bridge

-- A 'link span' sitting on a series of 4 piers that provides an easy transition for pedestrians from the main span to the existing adjacent footpath
+- A 'link span' sitting on a series of four piers that provides an easy transition for pedestrians from the main span to the existing adjacent footpath

 Choosing steel as the primary bridge material meant that both spans were relatively light when compared to a concrete bridge of equivalent span.

-They were transported to site in 2 distinct sections, without the requirement for particularly heavy lifting equipment.
+They were fabricated off-site in Carlow and transported to site in two distinct sections, without the requirement for particularly heavy lifting equipment.
 This de-risked the work undertaken during the bridge installation and minimised disruption to affected stakeholders.

 - Employer's Representative